g-coutos/g-coutos/README.md

 - 🔭 Have been working with ReactJs, Angular and Django
 - 🌱 Have been learning about back-end development with python.
 - 🫀In love with remote work.
-- Speaks: 🇧🇷 Portuguese | 🇺🇸 English
+- 🇧🇷 Portuguese | 🇺🇸 English

 ### Hard Skills
 `HTML5`|`CSS3`|`JavaScript`|`ReactJs`|`Typescript`|`Redux`|`GitHub`|`MUI`|`Chakra UI`|`styled-components`|`Scrum`|`Figma`| `django`